NeuralFalconYT/Ollama-Open-WebUI-Windows-Installation/README.md

    ```cmd
    ollamasetup.exe /DIR="E:/LLM/ollama"
    ```
-3. Verify the installation location:
+3. Verify the installation location:<br>
    Open New CMD terminal Then use
    ```cmd
    where ollama